Learning Foreign Language While Living Abroad

 Making friends is a crucial part of an expat child’s life.
 So, encouraging your children to learn the local language and make new friends will help them feel at home in the new location.
 Children will also develop social skills as they interact with other kids in a nearby beach or park.
 Initially, the basic knowledge of a local language will help dispel the anxiety of being unable to communicate at all.
 Little things like joining new groups at school or sharing a joke or two with peers can make a lot of difference.

 Being a Globetrotter or Settling Abroad

 Learning French can help your child settle comfortably in Belgium, Switzerland, or Senegal where this language is widely used.
 A language course in Spanish will help them settle in the various expat hubs of Central and South America.
 Similarly, learning Thai or Malay can empower them to migrate to some of the most exotic places in Asia.

 You can’t expect fluency in a foreign language in young children within a limited period.
 However, learning foreign language the basics of bilingualism will help your child thrive in a global community.
 As an English speaker, you may tend to rely on fellow expats to guide you in communicating with local folks.
 However, this will be temporary, and the sooner you learn the new language of your new place, the better it’s going to be for you.

 As an expat, having a good grasp on the local language would make life quite easy for you.
-This will also be a great opportunity for your expatriate child to immerse in the new languages and excel in their chosen fields.
+This will also be a great opportunity for your expatriate child to immerse in learning foreign language and excel in their chosen fields.
 Remember, learning a new lingo will never go waste.